 To define ultrafast broadband we must also define the other types of broadband you'll commonly find out there.
 That way we can get a sense of scale as to how much faster it is than the typical broadband deal.

-Need?
-Almost certainly not.
-This question really comes down to whether or not you want it.
-Your average British household doesn't actually need all that much speed.
+The need for broadband speed is now increasing all the time, with the introduction of UHD, and the endless smart devices available for the home.
+So whether you need these ultra high speeds for your home will come down to your own personal requirements.
+The average British household doesn't actually need all that much speed.
 Everyday uses such as surfing the internet or streaming movies and TV only start to tax your average connection when a few people in the household are doing them at the same time.

 However, there are some special cases where an ultrafast connection might be desirable (if not absolutely necessary).
 If one or more people in the household is a gamer who regularly downloads their games from the internet, having a fast connection means doing so will take less time.
 Likewise if there are members of the household who like to stream movies and TV in 4K (a very high-definition screen resolution only available to the latest TVs), a faster connection is better.

 As mentioned above, the number of smart gadgets you have in your home will also have an effect on what kind of download speed you need, since the more smart items you have, the more speed you will need.
 This covers everything from smart security software such as a Ring doorbell to smart entertainment items such as Google Nest.